AbdullahSaimun/AbdullahSaimun/README.md

 # 👋 Hello, I'm Abdulla Al Saimun!

-I am a dedicated Java Spring Boot developer with around 1.5 years of hands-on experience, specializing in crafting robust and scalable applications using Java technologies.
+I am a dedicated Java Spring Boot developer with around 2 years of hands-on experience, specializing in crafting robust and scalable applications using Java technologies.
 My expertise extends to microservices architecture, Material-UI for frontend development, and implementing CI/CD pipelines with Jenkins.

 ## 💼 Professional Experience

 - 🔧 **Java Spring Boot Developer** at [IBCS-Primax(Dhaka)](https://www.ibcs-primax.com/) (February 2022 - Present)
-  - Spearheaded the development of the Bangladesh Police project, managing a personnel base of around 250K.
+  - Spearheaded the development of the Bangladesh Police project called NGPIMS, managing a personnel base of around 250K.
   - Architected and implemented a microservices infrastructure for scalable and modular applications.
   - Employed Material-UI to design responsive and intuitive user interfaces.
   - Established CI/CD pipelines with Jenkins for automated builds and deployments.